Want to travel but don’t have a lot of money lying around to spend on travel? You’re in luck, here are the best ways you can travel for free in 2021.

 - Capital One VentureOne Rewards Credit Card: Best for no annual fee

 Most of these cards also offer lucrative sign up bonus offers to sweeten the deal.
-However, just make sure you don’t overspend when you are trying to save money.
+However, just make sure you don’t overspend when you are trying to save money for free flights.

 4. Hostels & Other Work-Stay Options

-Another option is checking out HelpStay and Workaway for opportunities to stay all over the world in exchange for working at hostels and other work-stay options.
+Another option is checking out HelpStay, Workaway, and HelpX for opportunities to stay all over the world in exchange for working at hostels and other work-stay options.
 They’ll offer you free housing in exchange for your work and even some small spending money.

 Working at hostels can be laid back since everyone is seeking a good time.
 However, it’s not easy since it’s still a job and you’ll have to prove yourself and be a good team member.
 If you do go this route, just make sure you secure a position before you hit the road and be sure to make friends while traveling.
 The experiences and like-minded people you meet will stay with you forever.